Cases for IoT: Query the Time-series Data

 4. Comparison

 This chapter compares the query performance of DolphinDB TSDB engine, the OLAP engine, and the ClickHouse MergeTree engine on the above dataset.
 As much as possible, the environment variables were kept the same during testing to ensure validity.
-See Appendices for detailed test scripts.
+See "Appendices" for detailed test scripts.

 4.1.
 Environment